 Honeywell’s unique dirt compensation ensures that nuisance alarms are kept to a minimum.
 By differentiating dust from smoke, the X-Series smoke and heat alarms only sound when a hazard is detected.

 Honeywell's X-Series alarms all have rubber sealed housings.
 This protects the electronics from adverse environmental conditions such as humidity and improves reliability and lifetime.
 We have been using this technology successfully for many years in our commercial smoke alarms which endure particularly harsh environmental conditions.

 There may be an alarm occurrence where you want to mute the loud alarm sounder, for example, when you have the situation under control.
-Pressing the Alarm Hush button on the unit will mute the sounder for 5 minutes.
+Pressing the Alarm Hush button on the unit will mute the sounder for a couple of minutes.
 The alarm light will continue to flash as long as the unit detects a threat.

-If a fault occurs for example when the alarm warns of an almost depleted battery, the alarm will start to bleep once per minute accompanied by a flashing fault light.
-The Fault Hush allows you to mute the sounder for 24 hours, giving you time to address the fault.
-If you wish to restart the 24 hour timer, you can press the button a second time.
+A typical fault occurs when the alarm warns of an almost depleted battery.
+The alarm will start to bleep once per minute accompanied by a flashing fault light.
+The Fault Hush allows you to mute the sounder for 12 hours, giving you time to address the fault.
+This period can be extended several times.

 Reduced Sound Level Test